 ‐ FS (Fault Supervision) services defined in the TS 28.545 [9].

+NWDAF shall collect information related to resources used by NFs (e.g., CPU load) or changes in resources from OAM that are relevant for the generation of analytics ID(s).

 NWDAF can be configured to invoke the existing OAM services to retrieve the management data.

 OAM perform the required configuration in order to provide the information requested by NWDAF subscription and perform the tasks, e.g. data collection, data processing, associated with the subscribed request from NWDAF.